Behind the Whistle Editorial Policy

 You agree and understand that any content published on Behind the Whistle will be shared via IWLCA social media accounts and re-published on Inside Lacrosse Women.
 We will provide links to external websites that provide relevant content and support the information covered in our articles and content pieces.
 The IWLCA assumes no responsibility for the content found on any external third party websites linked to Behind the Whistle.

-Please submit your proposed content to:
+Please submit your proposed content as a Microsoft Word document to: